Ava-creates/ava-creates.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in CS, University of Alberta, 2026 (expected)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in CS, New York University Abu Dhabi, 2024

 Work experience
 ======